schollz/barcode/README.md

+# barcode

-this is `barcode` - my second patch for [norns](https://monome.org/docs/norns/). `barcode` is a noisy looper. it turns loops into hexaphonic orchestrations.
+this is `barcode` - my second patch for [norns](https://monome.org/docs/norns/). `barcode` replays a buffer six times, at different levels & pans & rates & positions, modulated by lfos on every parameter.

 ## demo